 Initiated by the Moravian monk Gregor Johann Mendel around 1865, genetics had been in decline and then in 1900 was revived by the work of the Dutch botanist Hugo De Vries.
 For Marie-Victorin this science was a discovery of capital importance not only for his future work, but also immediately, because scarcely had he become aware of this new discipline when he saw in it a decisive weapon against the bête noire of the Catholic Church: Charles Darwin’s theory of natural selection.
 Marie-Victorin thought he had found a flaw.
 Darwin postulated that the modifications observed in the succession of species appeared only in the long term, and that the survival of the fittest is an extremely slow and lengthy process.
 Now, as De Vries and others had clearly demonstrated, genetics brought to light some very rapid modifications, mutations that appeared from one generation to the next.
 In June 1913 Marie-Victorin published, again in Le Naturaliste canadien, “Notes sur deux cas d’hybridisme naturel: mendélisme et darwinisme.”
 With this article he believed he had delivered a fatal blow to Darwinism.
 His reasoning was simple.
 Genetics presents an empirical science verifiable by various experiments, but there will never be an experiment to confirm the truth of natural selection.
 Consequently, the latter theory must fade away.
 Here he showed an aplomb he never lost.

 Meanwhile, Marie-Victorin continued to ponder his plan to undertake a botanical survey of French Canada.
-When the Quebec Society for the Protection of Plants from Insects and Fungous Diseases announced, in its annual report for the year 1911-12, that it was considering reprinting Abbé Provancher's Flore canadienne, Marie-Victorin rebelled against this idea.
-Given that since the end of the 19th century nomenclature had evolved, previously inaccessible regions had been opened up, and new species had been recorded, what was needed, in his view, was a new plant guide based on modern scientific principles.
+When the Quebec Society for the Protection of Plants from Insects and Fungous Diseases announced, in its annual report for 1911–12, that it was considering reprinting Abbé Provancher’s Flore canadienne, Marie-Victorin rebelled against this idea because since the end of the 19th century nomenclature had evolved, previously inaccessible regions had been opened up, and new species had been recorded.
+What was needed, in his view, was a new plant guide based on modern scientific principles.
 He did not make an official announcement to this effect, but the society quietly abandoned its project.

-The beginning of the 1920s brought great changes to Marie-Victorin's life.
+The beginning of the 1920s brought great changes to Marie-Victorin’s life.
 Stifling under the yoke of the Université Laval in Quebec City for too long, the Montreal campus had won full autonomy in 1919 and became the Université de Montréal.
 Quickly and efficiently, it set up faculties and chairs of instruction in preparation for the beginning of classes in September 1920.
-For the chair of botany, only one name came to everyone's mind: Marie-Victorin.
-No matter that he had no university degree and had educated himself by whatever means came to hand - he had already shown proof of his strengths.
-Since 1908 he had published 39 scientific pieces on the flora of Quebec - notes, articles, and a large work - as well as some 60 articles for the general reader.
+For the chair of botany, only one name came to everyone’s mind: Marie-Victorin.
+No matter that he had no university degree and had educated himself by whatever means came to hand – he had already shown proof of his strengths.
+Since 1908 he had published close to 40 notes and articles, a scientific work on the flora of Quebec, and some 60 articles for the general reader.
 Moreover, he was already recognized by his peers abroad and by people at home.
 The university immediately made him an associate professor.
 Very attached to his students at the secondary level, Marie-Victorin continued to teach them on a half-time basis at the school in Longueuil until 1928, for his new status did not make him lose sight of his main concern: to raise the level of education of his own people, regardless of their academic attainment.
-He could no longer accept the prevailing spirit of resignation, in which one settled for blissfully preparing for eternal life, leaving control of temporal life to the "Anglais."
-It was time to shake off the chains, "or else," he would say in 1940, "we will never be a people worthy of the name and we will always remain a tribe of hacks and servants, a caste of drones in the hive of civilized humanity."
+He could no longer accept the prevailing spirit of resignation, in which one settled for blissfully preparing for eternal life, leaving control of temporal life to the “Anglais.”
+It was time to shake off the chains, “or else,” he would say in 1940, “we will never be a people worthy of the name and we will always remain a tribe of hacks and servants, a caste of drones in the hive of civilized humanity.”